ropensci/helminthR/cran-comments.md

 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html

-This is an update to the package to remove the ggmap dependency and provide a small bugfix to the cleanData function for removing species identified only to genus.
-I have also removed the ` symbols in place of ' symbols or code text in the documentation.
+This is an update to the package needed due to a change in a taxonomy API that was being queried in the cleanData function.

 Thanks!
 Tad Dallas